 After collection as described above, the Petri dish was screened with a stereomicroscope and good quality oocytes (homogeneous cytoplasm and, at least, 3 layers of cumulus cells) were selected.
-COCs were then washed three times in washing media, and one time in BO-IVM (IVF Bioscience, UK), before being randomly assigned to one of three incubation groups: 1) control group containing only maturation media (N = 114); 2) media containing PS beads of size 0.304 μm (N = 93); and 3) media containing PS beads of size 1.112 μm (N = 103).
+COCs were then washed three times in washing media, and one time in BO-IVM (IVF Bioscience, UK), before being randomly assigned to one of three incubation groups: 1) a control group containing only maturation media (N = 114); 2) media containing PS beads of size 0.304 μm (N = 93); and 3) media containing PS beads of size 1.112 μm (N = 103).
 The concentration of the beads in each group was 1.2 million beads mL-1, or 0.0178 and 0.929 μg mL-1 for beads 0.3 and 1.1, respectively.
 The groups were cultured for 24 h in an incubator at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2.
-After the 24 h period of incubation, the oocytes were denuded to remove cumulus cells, washed, and either fixed in paraformaldehyde 4% for nuclear staging or frozen at -80oC in pools of 9 oocytes for proteomics analysis (N = 4-5 pools per group).
+After the 24 h period of incubation, the oocytes were denuded to remove cumulus cells, washed, and either fixed in paraformaldehyde 4% for nuclear staging or frozen at -80oC in pools of 9 oocytes for proteomics analysis (N = 5 pools per group).

 For determining oocyte nuclear stage, fixed oocytes were washed in phosphate buffer saline (PBS), stained with Hoechst 33342 (5 μg mL-1) for 45 min and imaged in an EVOS M7000 Microscope using a ×40 NA 1.25 objective.
-The oocytes were analysed for nuclear stage (metaphase 1 or 2 – determined by the presence of an aligned metaphase plate with/without a polar body, respectively), degenerated (no visible nuclear material, or pyknotic nucleus), and broken zona pellucida (visible breaks in zona pellucida).
+The oocytes were analysed for nuclear stage (metaphase 1 or 2 – determined by the presence of an aligned metaphase plate with/without a polar body, respectively), degenerated (no visible nuclear material, or pyknotic nucleus), and broken zona pellucidae (visible breaks in the zona pellucida).

 Oocyte proteomics (Jan/Thomas)